valtech-sd/lifecycle/README.md

 ## Deployment

 1. Run `npm run build`
-2. Copy contents on `/build` and paste into `/docs`, replacing the previous contents of `/docs` with the new build files.
+2. Copy all files and subdirectories of `/build` and paste into `/docs`, replacing the previous contents of `/docs` with the new build files.
-3. Manually remove all references to `/lifecycle/` in `/docs/index.html`.
-Because of how the app is deployed via Github Pages, we need to remove the `/lifecycle/` part of all relative paths in this file.
+3. In `/docs/index.html`, manually remove all references to `/lifecycle` (there should be 8 occurences in a file find/replace).
+Because of how the app is deployed via Github Pages, we need to remove the `/lifecycle` part of all relative paths in this file.
 4. Commit and push to `main` branch.
 5. Github Pages will automatically initiate a new deploy to https://lifecycle.valtech.engineering/